MileHacker Logo

 Diamond Heritage

-Mbuji-Mayi's historical and economic foundation lies in its diamond industry, though mining sites are restricted and not for tourism.
+Mbuji-Mayi's historical and economic foundation lies in its diamond industry, though mining sites are restricted instead of for tourism.

 Authentic Experience

-The true character of Mbuji-Mayi emerges from its daily activities and local interactions, offering a genuine, non-commercialized travel experience.
+The true character of Mbuji-Mayi emerges from its daily activities and conversations with local people, offering a genuine, non-commercialized travel experience.

 Planning Your Visits